zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 The external unix time is then calculated at a particular time as `external_unix_time = e + d*t + u0`
 rounded to an integer, where `t` is time in seconds since initialisation according to the system clock, as a real number.
+So `e` and `d` act as extra error and drift respectively.
 High-accuracy time (say nearest-microsecond accuracy) should be used for `t`; if nearest-second accuracy were used, an attacker could probe to estimate when the system clock rolls over to the next second, and so get information on the true clock error and drift.

 For bootstrap nodes, the concerns about tracking do not apply, and bootstrap nodes should set `e=0` and `d=1`.